 Asset Allocation Matters

 Separately, it’s important to note that the actual mix of bonds, stocks, and cash of Target Date Funds vary widely.
-Which means that just because Target Date Funds have the same target date of retirement, their portfolio mix is not the same.
+This means that just because Target Date Funds have the same target date of retirement, their portfolio mix is not the same.
 Check out the table below that looks at the percentage of stocks that are in each of these Target Date Funds by the time the employee hits 65.
 Yeah, there are some big differences there right?
 John Hancock’s Target Date Fund has less than 10% in stocks, while Fidelity’s still has 55% in stocks.

 A lot of this has to do with the age at which the share of stocks in the portfolio automatically begins to level off.
 For instance, Fidelity’s Target Date Funds stock share of your overall 401(k) levels of at age 80, while T. Rowe Price’s levels of at age 95.
 Differences like this will affect both the type of returns you’ll get as well as how “smooth” the ride will be.